 Noise emission to the environment according to the European Community's Directive.
-The machine's emission is specified in chapter Technical data and on label.
+The machine's emission is specified in the Technical data chapter and on the label.

 Chain brake, activated (right) Chain brake, not activated (left)

 Decompression valve: The valve is to reduce the pressure in the cylinder and make starting easier.
 You should always use the decompression valve when starting the machine.